room-and-ladder/room-and-ladder/README.md

-# README
+# Room&Ladder

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+---

+## What's Room&Ladder?

+The focus of Room&Ladder is to help landlords manage a property with multiple and separate tenants.
+For example, landlords who rent out individual bedrooms within their home.

+## Features
+Upcoming Feature List:
+* Assign and manage chores, parking assignments, door access codes
+* Meeting announcements & recaps
+* Split the share of utilities amongst tenants
+* Upload utilities bills
+* Generate and email rent receipts
+* Record rent payments to track history
+* Allow tenants to make requests for repairs, reservations, etc.
+* Allow tenant to suggest opportunity for improvement
+* Track house supplies
+* Track one-off or recurring discounts and additional charges
+* Create "How to" tutorials for house specific duties and responsibility.

+This application **does not** handle:
-* System dependencies
+* Tenant screening

-* Configuration
+* Payment processing

-* Database creation
+* Background checks

-* Database initialization
+* Lease signing/creation

+## Getting Started

+## System dependencies

+## Configuration

-* How to run the test suite
+## Run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Services (job queues, cache servers, search engines, etc.)

+## Database

-* Deployment instructions
+## Deployment

-* ...